1765 Executive Director of Alumni Relations

 Education: A Bachelor's degree is required.

-Skills: Strong oral and written communication skills are required, with public speaking skills preferred.
+Skills: Strong verbal and written communication skills are required, with public speaking skills preferred.
 Excellent interpersonal skills are required.
 Demonstrated ability in motivating volunteers is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Computer literacy, particularly in word processing and using databases, is preferred.

 Effort: Occasionally required to lift and carry boxes of materials and equipment weighing twenty-five to fifty pounds.